Skip to main content

 • Establish long-term collaborations with community partners in ways that acknowledge the value of their expertise and connect the collegiate experience to real-life scenarios.

-• Incubate and sustain a culture of creative and critical knowledge production through multimodal and interdisciplinary collaboration within CHASS, the College of Design, and NC State Libraries.
+• Incubate and sustain a culture of creative and critical knowledge production through multimodal and interdisciplinary collaboration within CHASS, the College of Design, and NC State University Libraries.

 For more information about Duarte, visit her faculty page.